How are we doing?

 Patents per 10,000 Workers

 In 2020, the Tucson MSA posted a patent rate of 16.8 patents per 10,000 workers, an increase of 0.3 patents per 10,000 workers over the 2019 rate.
-The state of Arizona posted a patent rate of 10.1 patents per 10,000 workers.
-This ranked Arizona seventh among 10 western states, slightly behind the national rate of 11.5, and slightly above the Phoenix MSA rate of 9.8.
-California ranked first out of 10 states at 28.5, and Nevada ranked last at 6.0 patents.
-Arizona’s patent rate increased the previous two years after a decline in 2018 and remained well above the level posted a decade ago.
+That ranked Tucson fourth among peer MSAs.
+Tucson's rate was ahead of the national rate of 11.5, and the Phoenix MSA rate of 9.8.
+San Diego ranked first at 41.1, and El Paso ranked last at 1.2 patents.

 Why is it important?